mietek/halcyon-website/pages/reference/index.md

 > Type:                | string
 > Command-line option: | `--cabal-repo=…`

-Name and URL of the Cabal repository referenced by the Cabal package database in the Cabal layer.
+Name and URL of the Cabal repository referenced by the Cabal package database in the Cabal directory.

 The value must match the format of a `remote-repo` entry in a `cabal.config` file.